intel/terraform-intel-gcp-vm/examples/gcp-linux-fastchat/README.md

 `terraform apply`

-Your VM should now be created.
-By default, it is called intel-terra-test.
-It takes about 30 minutes for everything to run (mainly the intel-aikit install)

 SSH into your VM from the cloud console.
-You can check if the install is complete by running cat /var/ansible-log and checking if the task “Reboot server” has run.

-To run the amx demo, run:
+To run the demo, run:

-`source /usr/local/bin/run_demo.sh`
+`python3 -m fastchat.serve.gradio_web_server --share`

+and go to the gradio link